rgambord/c99-doc/doc/sections/7/3/5/3/index.rst

 .. _9899_7.3.5.3p2:

+.. container:: snum

+   :ref:`2 <9899_7.3.5.3p2>`

-:ref:`2 <9899_7.3.5.3p2>` The catan functions compute the complex arc tangent of z, with branch cuts outside the interval [-i, +i] along the imaginary axis.
+The catan functions compute the complex arc tangent of z, with branch cuts outside the interval [-i, +i] along the imaginary axis.

 .. rubric:: Returns

 .. _9899_7.3.5.3p3:

+.. container:: snum

+   :ref:`3 <9899_7.3.5.3p3>`

-:ref:`3 <9899_7.3.5.3p3>` The catan functions return the complex arc tangent value, in the range of a strip mathematically unbounded along the imaginary axis and in the interval [-pi /2, +pi /2] along the real axis.
+The catan functions return the complex arc tangent value, in the range of a strip mathematically unbounded along the imaginary axis and in the interval [-pi /2, +pi /2] along the real axis.